Development of COVID-19 Booster Vaccine Policy by Microsimulation and Q-learning: Introduction

 To address these challenges, we propose a framework combining online tabular Q-learning with an RNN-based environment that interacts with the Q-learning agent.
-We refer to this RNN-based environment as a microsimulation model \citep{rutter2011dynamic, julien2022effect}, as it effectively simulates individual trajectories and creates a virtual environment that mirrors real-world dynamics.
-Figure \ref{fig:model} provides an illustration.
-While our framework is useful in general public health policymaking, we focus on COVID-19 vaccine policy in this paper.
-We train an Recurrent Neural Network (RNN) with the Long-Short Term Memory (LSTM) architecture, which has been widely used to model sequential data and has successful applications on modeling the relationship between COVID-19 infections and vaccinations \citep{sherstinsky2020fundamentals, shen2024state}, to capture the complex temporal association between infection status and patients' characteristics.
-Then, we perform online tabular Q-learning, where the Q-function is modeled as a table, for vaccine policy learning based on the RNN microsimulator to avoid the need of actual executing the decision on whether to receive the vaccination.
+We refer to this RNN-based environment as a digital twin microsimulation model \citep{rutter2011dynamic, julien2022effect}, as it effectively simulates individual trajectories and creates a virtual environment that mirrors real-world dynamics.
+Figure \ref{fig:model} provides an overview.
+To illustrate the proposed framework, we focus on the development of COVID-19 vaccine policies in Michigan, using data collected from the University of Michigan Hospital.
+Nonetheless, the framework itself is broadly applicable to a wide range of sequential decision-making problems in public health and can be adapted to other populations and applications.
+We train an RNN with Long Short-Term Memory (LSTM) architecture, which has been widely used to model sequential data and has successful applications on modeling the relationship between COVID-19 infections and vaccinations \citep{sherstinsky2020fundamentals, shen2024state}, to capture the complex temporal association between infection status and patients' characteristics.
+Then, we perform online Q-learning, where the Q-function is modeled as a table, for vaccine policy learning based on the RNN microsimulator to avoid the need of actual executing the decision on whether to receive the vaccination.